 Introduction

-The combination of all of these factors makes leaflets and flyers particularly useful for election and political campaigns.
+In our opinion, the combination of all of these factors makes leaflets and flyers particularly useful for election and political campaigns.

 Political leaflets and rules